kitschpatrol/yanki-obsidian/examples/Demo Vault/Features/Fancy Markdown.md

 Embedded blocks are partially supported, becoming links to the block content in your Obsidian vault instead of inline embedded content:

 ![[Support for Obsidian WikiLinks#^block-test]]

+---

+A compact bracket-based furigana syntax is also supported:

+{北京|Běi|jīng}